Seeking sponsors for our 2025 Fair! Check out our Sponsorship Opportunities!!

 Buy Tickets

-Home > Exhibits > General Exhibits > General Exhibit Divisions > DIVISION 'I' FLORICULTURE
+Home > Exhibits > General Exhibits > General Exhibit Divisions > DEPARTMENT 'I' FLORICULTURE

 1. All flowers must be home grown by the exhibitor or be in their possession for at least 3 months.
 The same plant may not be entered for competition 2 years in a row.
 PLANTS ENTERED IN PREVIOUS YEARS WILL NOT BE JUDGED.